Gabemmanuel0809/Syntax-Practice/README.md

 5.)
 CombinedStructs.go - Demonstrates combining two different Structs into a single Struct</br>
 6.)
 EmbdStructs.go - Demonstrates the basics of Embedding a Struct</br>
 7.)
 Comp.go - Demonstrates a simple company hiring system using Structs and methods</br>
+8.) store.go - A simple in-memory store simulayion that can update and create a product</br>